Because of the Brexit uncertainties, this page is, inevitably, a “work in progress”

 UKLGIG will not attempt to produce other than very general guidance in relation to Brexit, but we list below various interim guides from within the legal community which we understand will be updated as the UK and EU positions become clearer.

-The most up to date and comprehensive self help guide that we have seen, was prepared for an open meeting titled “EU nationals – Understanding your options post Brexit” which took place at Islington Town Hall in London on 2nd November, 2017.
+The most up to date and comprehensive self help guide that we have seen, was prepared for an open meeting titled “EU nationals – Understanding your options post Brexit” which took place at Islington Town Hall in London on 7th March, 2018.
 The guide is authored by members of the immigration teams from Wilsons Solicitors and Wesley Gryk Solicitors, including Matthew Davies and Wesley Gryk who are themselves founders of UKLGIG.
 The information is up to date as at 2nd.
 March 2018.